TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Results

 \subsubsection{Archive sample}

-We retrieved a sample of transiting exoplanets with well defined parameters from the NASA exoplanet archive on 2026/01/16 to compare against \name\,b.
-We used the planetary systems composite data table, containing 6071 entries, to avoid repeated entries of the same planet.
-First we eliminated dubious planets by setting the controversial flag to 0 and limited our sample to only transiting planets by setting the detected by transits flag to 1.
-We then similarly set the limit flags on radius, mass (eliminating M$\sin i$ only constraints) and orbital periods to 0 to only allow constrained values on these parameters.
-We also only allowed systems with a constrained mass rather than M$\sin i$.
-This left us with 1434 planets.
-We then made a precision cut of 25\% on mass, 10\% on radius and 1\% on orbital period, leaving 939 planets in the final comparison sample.
+We retrieved a sample of transiting exoplanets with well defined parameters from the NASA exoplanet archive on 2026 April 28 to compare against \name\,b.
+We used the planetary systems composite data table, containing 6271 entries, to avoid repeated entries of the same planet.
+We then eliminated dubious planets by setting the controversial flag to 0 and limited our sample to only transiting planets by setting the detected by transits flag to 1.
+This left us with 4673 confirmed transiting planets.
+We then created a subset of this population with `well-constrained' parameters as follows.
+First we set the limit flags on radius, mass (eliminating M$\sin i$ only constraints) and orbital periods to 0 to only allow constrained values on these parameters.
+This left us with 1477 planets.
+We then made a precision cut of 25\% on mass, 10\% on radius and 1\% on orbital period, leaving 968 planets in the final comparison sample.
 We show \name\,b plotted with this sample in Figure\,\ref{fig:pop_plots}.
 Of these, \name\,b has the 16th longest period.